DE-cr/NEPviewerCR/README.md

 ### NEPviewerCR.pl

 Perl script to download the current (actually: most recent) day's power values, as transmitted (up to) every five minutes to the cloud.
 The resulting total energy is also calculated (as the integral of the power curve); note that the calculated energy values are usually off by quite a margin from the (much more realistic) total day's energy value determined by the micro converter system, which is also transmitted to the cloud.
 The power/energy pairs for each sample timepoint available are printed (e.g. `2023-07-12 12:48 = 548 W`), e.g. to save into a database.
-The resulting curves are also displayed.
+The resulting curves are also displayed, and if run on an X11 system, allow for some interaction (replace `x11` in the script with `windows` for use on MS Windows systems).

 **Requirements:**
 - perl (obviously)